A Swift Reaction

 You know that split second when you open your mouth and say something without thinking it through?
-How can you gain control and implement a powerful pause?
+You can learn to gain greater control when you implement a powerful pause.

 Your swift reaction comes direct from the most primitive part of your brain.